 Youth ClinicsThe Allstate Sugar Bowl has been involved with providing learning opportunities and supporting clinics in many sports, including football, for many years.
-This summer, the Sugar Bowl will once again team up with the R+L Carriers New Orleans Bowl and the Sun Belt Conference to host and sponsor a Cheer and Football Clinic on Sunday, July 24 in New Orleans East.
+This summer, the Sugar Bowl will once again team up with the R+L Carriers New Orleans Bowl to host and sponsor a Cheer and Football Clinic on Saturday, July 22 in New Orleans East.

 The clinic will be held at the Joe Brown Park football field and will be free for all kids ages 5-14.
 The Cheer and Football Clinic will feature coaches and student-athletes from the Sun Belt Conference as well as coaches from other area schools.
 Former members of the Saints and Pelicans dance teams will coordinate the cheerleading aspect of the event.